 For nearly all maintenance and repairs students can visit https://fmservicedesk.unco.edu/ to submit a work request.
-If you have trouble submitting a request of you have questions, please see your Neighborhood desk for assistance.
+If you have trouble submitting a request if you have questions, please see your Neighborhood desk for assistance.
 Detailed directions to submit a request are below:

-- 1. Visit https://fmservicedesk.unco.edu/ - 2.
-On the left menu, click on a "Submit a Request." - 3.
-Under Facility choose "All Housing" - 4.
-Under Building choose the building you live in (or the area that needs maintained) - 5.
-Under Area choose the room or apartment number you live in (or the area that needs maintained) - 6.
-Name, enter your Full Name - 7.
-Phone #, enter your preferred contact phone number with area code - 8.
-E-mail Address, enter your full UNC email address ending with @unco.edu email, such as klaw1889@bears.unco.edu Note: We encourage students to use their UNC email address to receive email notification once the request has been received and updates about work completion. - 9.
-For Repair Ctr, choose FM-Facilities Maintenance (It should fill in automatically) - 10.
-Under Request Type the nature of the problem, providing as much detail as possible.
-If you live in a suite or apartment with multiple spaces, be sure to list room number (242A, bedroom 1, etc.) Be descriptive in sharing the concern, provide details to your request such as left or right; north, east, south, west; upper or lower, etc. to help our staff quickly find and resolve the issue. - 11.
-If able please submit a photo if you believe it will be helpful to show the issue, file size restrictions apply. - 12.
-Click the submit button facility/building, room or apartment number, Your Full Name, Your preferred contact phone number with area code, and your full UNC email address ending with @unco.edu email in these requests.
-If you have any issues accessing or completing the form, contact the Technical Support Center (TSC) at 970-351-4357 for assistance.
+- Facility Name: choose "All Housing" - Name: enter your Full Name - Phone #: enter your preferred contact phone number including the area code. - Building Name: choose the building you live in (or the area that needs maintained, e.g., "Harrison Hall," "Central Campus Auxiliary Grounds") - Area: choose the room or apartment number you live in (or the area that needs maintained) - E-mail Address: enter your full UNC email address ending with @unco.edu email, such as klaw1889@bears.unco.edu Note: We encourage students to use their UNC email address to receive email notification once the request has been received and updates about work completion. - Linked Document: If able please submit a photo if you believe it will be helpful to show the issue, file size restrictions apply. - Action Request: Type the nature of the problem, providing as much detail as possible.
+If you live in a suite or apartment with multiple spaces, be sure to list room number (242A, bedroom 1, etc.) Be descriptive in sharing your concern, provide details of your request such as left or right; north, east, south, west; upper or lower, etc. to help our staff quickly find and resolve the issue. - Click the Save button.